 Importantly, litigants may craft their own “clawback” or non-waiver agreements as an alternative to the language of Rule 502(b).
-Attorneys are well advised to enter into such agreements and if they do, they should consider the following:
+Attorneys are well advised to enter into such agreements or include a clawback provision in an ESI or e-discovery protocol.
+When drafting and negotiating clawback agreements, here are some things to consider:

 As noted, Rule 502(b) prevents the waiver of privilege only if disclosure is inadvertent and reasonable steps are taken to prevent and rectify the disclosure.
 However, many clawback agreements provide that any production of protected information may be clawed back regardless of inadvertence and regardless of reasonable steps taken to prevent disclosure (if any).